Framebuffers

 Like textures and buffers, framebuffers must be bound to a binding point with bindFramebuffer in order to be accessed by functions.
 Framebuffers have three binding points:

 Attachments can be added using framebufferTexture2D, framebufferRenderbuffer, and framebufferTextureLayer.
 Every attachment in a framebuffer must have the same dimensions.
-For example:

 gl.bindFramebuffer(gl.FRAMEBUFFER, framebuffer);